graceleuchtenberger/graceleuchtenberger.github.io/_posts/2023-07-07-threadquality-part1.md

 # What I did today
-Because Californianus lays threads that are easier to work with, I put three Californianus on three lego platforms in a seawater flowthrough tray just to see if they'd lay threads within the small box I put them on, or if they'd reach outside of them.
+Because Californianus lays threads that are easier to work with, I put three Californianus on lego platforms in a seawater flowthrough tray just to see if they'd lay threads within the small box I put them on, or if they'd reach outside of them.

 I'll check on them tomorrow and see if they laid threads.